 The exact answer for how long do mushrooms last is a maximum of 10 days when fresh and placed in the refrigerator from purchase, however chopped mushrooms is slightly less at 7 days.
 When mushrooms have been cooked they will last for a maximum of 10 days when placed in the refrigerator.
 Keep reading to understand the best ways to preserve your mushrooms.

 Mushrooms have always been a popular variety in oriental cuisine.
-Owing to their splendid taste and non-vegetarian identity; they have managed the fame in the western worlds as well.
+Owing to their incredible taste and non-vegetarian identity; they have managed to become a staple food in the western worlds.
 Mushrooms are now one of the most sold items in the world.
-Plenty of people love to eat different preparations of mushrooms and the best part about this vegetable is that it can blend with almost anything effortlessly.
+Plenty of people love to eat different mushroom recipes and the best part about this vegetable is that it can blend with almost anything effortlessly.

-Besides preparing the mushroom-dominant dishes, mushrooms are also used as a taste enhancer for chicken preparations, rice preparations, vegetable preparations and many more.
-But when it comes to preserving mushrooms for long, there is a restriction that can bother the mushroom lovers.
+Besides preparing the mushroom-dominant dishes, mushrooms are also used as a taste enhancer for chicken preparations, rice dishes, vegetable dishes and many more.
+But when it comes to preserving mushrooms for longer periods, there are some restrictions that you need to be aware of.

 Like all other organic vegetables, mushrooms too are perishable items and get impacted by the natural elements quickly, leading to fast decay.
 However, you can keep your mushroom safe and in good condition for up to two weeks at most if the necessary care can be taken.
 Let us discuss how long do mushrooms last and a few related aspects regarding mushrooms in a little more detail.

 Purchasing The Mushrooms